konstantinsteinmiller/8-queens-problem/timelog.md

 >11.01.18 - 5h - first contact with the recursive backtracking algorithm

 >12.01.18 - 3.5h - developed an iterative solution with backtracking to find exaxtly the first possible solution

+>21.01.18 - 4h - added all solutions algorithm and rendering of solutions